 Your ERP impacts your productivity, shipping, purchasing, human resources management and more.
 As a result, the ERP you use has an impact on your bottom line.
 Your ERP should streamline workflows, reduce inventory overages, improve production schedules, create reliable product delivery schedules, and assist with quality control through the ability to track parts to purchases all while improving your cash flow and helping you stay in compliance with laws and regulations.
 It’s a big job.
 According to Panorama Consulting, 64% of companies that adopt an ERP do so to improve performance while 57% are positioning themselves for growth.
 The good news is that 95% of those same businesses surveyed realized improvement in their processes after post-ERP implementation.

 So apart from features, what do manufacturers want in an ERP?
 The Aberdeen Group discovered ease of use at the top of the list and customization by industry on the bottom.
 Here’s a look at the full range of what companies want:

-But despite the desire for an industry specific solution, it’s clear that manufacturing companies need an ERP that was built with manufacturing in mind.
+But despite the desire for an industry specific solution, it’s clear that manufacturing companies need an eCommerce ERP integration that was built with manufacturing in mind.

 Best ERP for Manufacturing is Made for Manufacturing